dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
-yeah I
+yes I
-could imagine just you got me thinking I could imagine let's say there was hypothetically somebody had invested a hundred thousand or more in athyrium the forked version I could imagine them being threatened by you and people like you investing in a theorem classic and anything to do with a competitor like if they're in classic that I could see them going on the defensive and are the
+could imagine just you got me thinking I could imagine let's say there was hypothetically somebody had invested a hundred thousand or more in athyrium the forked version I could imagine them being threatened by you and people like you investing in ethereum classic and anything to do with a competitor like if they're in classic that I could see them going on the defensive and are the